pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 It also increases readability, but here's one tip.
 If you want to take readability to the next level, use Behaviour Driven Development (BDD) with a tool like [Cucumber](https://cucumber.io/), which has [implementations in many languages](https://cucumber.io/docs), or if you're working with Java/Groovy, use the [Spock Framework](https://github.com/spockframework/spock) ([here you can find an intro to BDD and the Spock Framework](http://tutorials.pluralsight.com/java-and-j2ee/introduction-to-testing-with-bdd-and-the-spock-framework)).

-On the other hand, the page object pattern increases complexity and, since choosing the right approach to design or implement a page object can be a difficult task, it can quickly become harder to use and maintain.
+On the other hand, the Page Object pattern increases complexity and, since choosing the right approach to design or implement a page object can be a difficult task, it can quickly become harder to use and maintain.

 With this in mind, let's turn the generated Selenium IDE test into a page object pattern test.